begerard/PerformanceTest/README.md

 | VectorizedForSum |  7.018 us | 0.1035 us | 0.0918 us |  0.71 |

 ### Commentary
-1. LINQ is now the best pick as long as you do net give it a Func:
+1. LINQ is now the best pick as long as you do not give it a Func:
     1. When there is a Sum method with the good type, its use of intrinsics make it as performant as the vectorized case.
     2. When you have to give a Func to the Linq method, you now are only 2 times slower.
 2. Simplest algorithm I used as performance baseline.